johnHostetter/PolicyPrep/README.md

-# PolicyPrep: Automated workflow for experiment studies
+# PolicyPrep: Reward Shaping & Hierarchical Policies :robot:
 ## Background & Motivation :question:
 The purpose of PolicyPrep is to automate the process of running experiments with deep learning frameworks like PyTorch (although TensorFlow and others are possible).
 The pipeline is designed to